 I aim to offer yoga for all.
 My classes and workshops include students with different levels of suppleness, fitness and experience.
 Practices are taught in stages and I encourage students to stay at their optimum level whilst progressing with comfort and ease.

 There are chairs, cushions and meditation stools available for sitting for meditation, so people can be comfortable but still have the opportunity to develop the ability to sit comfortably on the floor when ready.

 I ask all students to complete a registration form with health information before joining.
 As I have this information and because the classes are small, I can support individuals with any particular requirements or needs, without drawing attention to them in the class.

 The classes all include a good balance of sensible yoga postures, breath work and deep relaxation (Yoga Nidra) and sitting meditation techniques too.

 The way I teach a yoga class is still very influenced by my traditional hatha yoga, Satyananda Yoga training.
 In particular the classes all include a balance of postures, breath work, yoga nidra deep relaxation, some practically useful mudras and bandhas and often meditation techniques.
-However, I no longer call myself a Satyananda yoga teacher as my approach to yoga postures has changed a little bit in the last 5 years.
+However, I no longer call myself a Satyananda yoga teacher as my approach to yoga postures has changed in the last 7 years.
 I have been influenced by the training I have done with Neuro Orthopaedic Institute to learn about the most recent pain research and how to apply it usefully and effectively in my yoga teaching and personal practice.
 I have also to learned a lot from a 1 year course with Pete Blackaby and still attend regular mentoring sessions with him.
 This video will give you an example of this approach Pete teaching the downward dog (Parvatasana)